-FamilyLife US may be able to help international ministries with some of the costs for translation or printing, especially for the FamilyLife Couples Studies.
-Our hope is that you print enough copies to sell so you can use the money to help your ministry.
-But we rarely pay to print the same materials twice.
-Part of your proceeds should be set aside for a subsequent printing.
-If you give all the books away, you will not have funds available for reprint when needed.
+In some cases, FamilyLife US has been able to help international ministries with some of the costs for translation or printing, especially for FamilyLife small-group resources like HomeBuilders or Art of Marriage Connect.
+Our hope is that international ministries print enough copies to sell so they can use the money to grow their ministry and pay for subsequent reprintings.
 Generally, people appreciate and use what they pay for.
 People usually have a lower appreciation for what costs them nothing.

 You may also choose to design and publish materials locally.
 You can then sell these for a positive operating margin.
-FamilyLife Croatia, for example, has written and published a book on parenting that is sold in Croatian bookstores.
-The revenues help support FamilyLife in Croatia.
+One international FamilyLife ministry wrote and published a book on parenting that they sold in bookstores.
+The revenues helped support their ministry.